-- A public statement and policy on sexual harassment and violence is communicated to all levels of workforce.
-Records of implementation to be kept. - ⇒ MAJOR
+- A policy to prevent sexual and all other forms of harassment and violence shall be implemented and communicated to all levels of the workforce. - ⇒ MAJOR

-• A public statement and policy to protect the reproductive rights of all, especially women is communicated to all levels of work force.
-Records of implementation to be kept.
+- A policy to protect the reproductive rights of all, especially women shall be implemented and communicated to all levels of the work force. - ⇒ MAJOR

-- A specific grievance mechanism which respects anonymity and protects complainants is established and communicated to all levels of workforce.
-Records of implementation to be kept. - ⇒ MINOR
+• A specific grievance mechanism which respects anonymity and protects complainants where requested shall be established, implemented and communicated to all levels of the workforce.